autodwg/AutoDWG-API/clients/v1/curl/README.md

-# cURL sample — AutoDWG Conversion API
+# CURL sample — AutoDWG Conversion API

 A small Bash script that runs the full convert → poll → download flow using `curl` and `jq`.